 Is parental participation required?

 Typically, parent participation is welcome but not required.
-Due to Covid, we are currently only allowing enrolled children and staff members inside the classrooms, therefore, parent participation opportunities are more limited.
 Of course, daily communication is encouraged, as always.

 How do teachers communicate with parents?
 How often do parents receive updates?